bhellerich815/phase-1-js-project/README.md

 ## Credits

-### Thanks to The Dog API for the use of the photos, breed names and descriptions
+### Thanks to The Dog API for the use of the photos, breed names and other information